ferigeek/RockPaperScissors_dotnet/README.md

 - Practice Asynchronous programming
 - Working with a database
     - Use an ORM
-    - Use dotnet entity framework
+    - Use dotnet Entity Framework
-    - Use sqlite
+    - Use SQLite

 ---

-# Requirement
+# Requirements

 - .NET 8
 - [Telegram.Bot](https://github.com/TelegramBots/Telegram.Bot)